"Anyone, Anytime, Anywhere” Training Apps Launched

-Over 100 new members (including contract and temporary employees) join our company annually in some years and they are assigned to various departments to deliver better products to our customers at lower prices.
-In practice, groups of several people who joined the company at the same time attend a several-day training program for new members before starting work at their assigned departments.
-Therefore, in some years we offer the same training course more than 30 times a year.
+Over 100 new employees (including contract and temporary employees) join our company every year in past years and they are assigned to various roles to deliver better products to our customers at lower prices.
+In practice, groups of people who joined the company at the same timing attend a several-day new employees' training program together before starting work at their assignments.
+Therefore, every year our training team holds the same training course repeatedly more than 30 times per year.

 We began to look into ways to improve the training program after realizing that the same trainings were repeatedly implemented and that the contents varied among instructors even though there were textbooks available.

-In addition to training for new employees, we also provide regular training for our existing employees, but all of these courses are scheduled at specific times, and there have been cases of employees missing training due to work-related emergencies or absences.
+In addition to training for new employees, we also provide regular training for our existing employees, but all of these courses were scheduled at specific timing, and there have been cases of employees missing the training due to work-related emergencies or absences.

-So we decided to introduce video training to solve all these problems.
+So we decided to introduce on-demand video training to solve all these problems.

-Then, the videos are stored in a video storage application called EhTube (see image below), developed on Microsoft Office365, which has been implemented at all of our group branches.
-More than 30% of our employees have access to this application at any time and any place, so they can take the training on their own time.
+Then, the videos are stored in a video storage application called EhTube (see image below), developed on Microsoft Office365, All of Office365 users at branch companies have access to the application from any where at any time, so they can take the training on their own time.

-The system is also linked to a survey application that allows viewers to take a post-training multiple-choice test to measure the effectiveness of their training in real time.
+The system is also linked to a survey application that allows viewers to take a post-training multiple-choice tests to measure the effectiveness of their training in real time.

 Today, a total of 85 videos (nearly 10 hours in total), including the following, are available on EhTube for “Anytime, Anywhere, Anyone" training.